magemore/devenv/README.md

 # defined function named say that returns and outputs stdout first param

 >other a = say
+will not output return of say because it returned into var
 >another say hello world

 params in call separated with ,